Skip to content

 try (AnnotationConfigApplicationContext ctx = new AnnotationConfigApplicationContext(AppConfig.class)) {

-// retrieve the data source
+// data source recovery

 dao = ctx.getBean(IElectionsDao.class);